 What We Can Do

-• Acknowledge the Grief: Normalize talking about how incarceration affects families, especially women.
+Normalize talking about how incarceration affects families, especially women.
 Social support can ease isolation.
 Don’t ignore it.
 Just listen without judgment.
+The people living this don’t need solutions from you — they need to not be invisible.

-• Support Visitation Access: Advocate for policies that make visitation more accessible and humane.
+Advocate for policies that make visitation more accessible and humane.
 Family visits are a tremendously helpful tool to make life feel normal, if only for a weekend.
+Burdensome protocols, distant facilities, and limited visiting windows are policy choices — they can be changed.

-• Invest in Alternatives to Incarceration: The best way to ease this pain long-term is to reduce the number of people in prison through restorative justice, diversion programs, and sentencing reform.
-Stop letting backwater judges and prosecutors destroy families.
+The best way to ease this pain long-term is to reduce the number of people in prison through restorative justice, diversion programs, and sentencing reform.
+The system separates families.
+Reform rebuilds them.

-• Donate to Support Groups: Organizations like Essie Justice Group and The National Council for Incarcerated and Formerly Incarcerated Women and Girls offer direct support to impacted families.
+Essie Justice Group and the National Council for Incarcerated and Formerly Incarcerated Women and Girls offer direct support to impacted families.
+These organizations do the on-the-ground work that the public conversation mostly ignores.

 Not just once a year, but always.